Michael Burry Stock Market Crash: All Bark, Zero Bite

 History is replete with examples of market crashes followed by periods of robust growth and recovery.
 The stock market crash of 1929, which ushered in the Great Depression, was followed by the longest bull market in history, lasting from 1949 to 1956.
 Similarly, the crash of 1987, known as Black Monday, saw the market recover and reach new highs within two years.

-The dot-com bubble burst in the early 2000s is another apt example.
+Another apt example is the dot-com bubble burst in the early 2000s.
 While the crash wiped out trillions of dollars in market value, it paved the way for a new era of innovation and growth.
 The subsequent recovery laid the foundation for the dominance of tech giants like Amazon and Apple, which continue to shape our world today.
 Market crashes often act as catalysts for change, weeding out excesses and paving the way for sustainable growth.

 As the Roman philosopher Seneca wisely stated, “It is part of the cure to want to be cured.”
 In the context of market crashes, this quote underscores the importance of recognizing the potential for recovery and embracing the opportunity for growth.
 Crashes create a healthier and more sustainable market where innovative companies can thrive.